Setup Atmos Pro

 type: string

-# This applied to across workflows to both plan and apply
+# This applies across workflows to both plan and apply.

 concurrency: